-- European Convention on International Commercial Arbitration of 1961 (ratified on 7 January 1964); - Moscow Convention on the Settlement by Arbitration of Civil Law Disputes Resulting from Relations of Economic and Scientific-Technical Cooperation of 1972 (ratified on 20 April 1973); - Kiev Convention on Settling Disputes Related to Commercial Activities of 1992 (ratified on 19 December 1992); and - Minsk Convention on Legal Aid and Legal Relations in Civil, Family and Criminal Cases of 1993 (ratified on 10 December 1994).
+- the European Convention on International Commercial Arbitration of 1961 (ratified on 7 January 1964); - the Moscow Convention on the Settlement by Arbitration of Civil Law Disputes Resulting from Relations of Economic and Scientific-Technical Cooperation of 1972 (ratified on 20 April 1973); - the Kiev Convention on Settling Disputes Related to Commercial Activities of 1992 (ratified on 19 December 1992); and - the Minsk Convention on Legal Aid and Legal Relations in Civil, Family and Criminal Cases of 1993 (ratified on 10 December 1994).

-In addition, in 1992 Russia signed the Convention on the Settlement of Investment Disputes between States and Nationals of Other States of 1965, but to date has taken no steps for its ratification.
+Also, in 1992, Russia signed the Convention on the Settlement of Investment Disputes between States and Nationals of Other States of 1965, but to date has taken no steps for its ratification.
 Russia also signed the Energy Charter Treaty, but later decided not to become a contracting party.

-2 Bilateral investment treaties
+Bilateral investment treaties

-Do bilateral investment treaties exist with other countries?
+2 Do bilateral investment treaties exist with other countries?

-To date, Russia is a party to 79 bilateral investment treaties, of which 16 treaties have been signed but have not entered into force, and 63 are currently effective.
+To date, Russia is a party to 88 bilateral treaties on legal assistance, including 79 bilateral investment treaties of which 16 treaties have been signed but have not entered into force, and 63 are currently effective.
 Most of those treaties contain dispute resolution provisions providing for either institutional (the most common option is either the Stockholm Arbitration Institute or the International Centre for Settlement of Investment Disputes) or for ad hoc (under the UNCITRAL Arbitration Rules) arbitration.